CramBL/fastPASTA/README.md

 For an exhaustive list of the data verification done via the `check` subcommand, see [list of checks](doc/checks_list.md).

+Releases and associated changelogs can be found at [releases](https://gitlab.cern.ch/mkonig/fastpasta/-/releases).

 ## Purpose

 To verify or view curated content of the scanned raw binary data from ALICE.